qdrant/landing_page/qdrant-landing/content/articles/late-interaction-models.md

 Again, the source code of the benchmark is publicly available, and [you can find it in the repository of the `beir-qdrant` package](https://github.com/kacperlukawski/beir-qdrant/blob/main/examples/retrieval/search/evaluate_reranking.py).

-Overall, adding the retrieval step using the same model usually helps to improve the retrieval quality.
+Overall, adding the reranking step using the same model usually helps to improve the retrieval quality.
 However, the quality of different late interaction models is [often reported regarding how well they perform in the reranking step when BM25 is used for the initial retrieval](https://huggingface.co/mixedbread-ai/mxbai-colbert-large-v1#1-reranking-performance).
 This experiment aimed to show how a single model can be used for both retrieval and reranking, and the results are still